Tobacco use in South Africa: New legislation

-In July 2024, a new anti-smoking bill was brought to the table by the new South African administration (the Second Cabinet of Cyril Ramaphosa).
-Its overall aim is to align South African law with World Health Organization obligations, and to modernize regulations, so that they are able to deal with emerging means of tobacco use, like e-cigarettes.
+In July 2024, a new anti-smoking bill was introduced by the South African administration (the Second Cabinet of Cyril Ramaphosa).
+Its overall aim is to align South African law with World Health Organization obligations, and to modernize regulations, so that they can deal with emerging means of tobacco use, like e-cigarettes.

-In May 2025, the South African government, and representatives from labor, business, and communities at the National Economic Development and Labour Council (NEDLAC) - a child agency of the Department of Employment and Labour, announced that they wanted to add another punishable offence: the sale of tobacco products at discounted prices.
+In May 2025, the South African government and representatives from labor, business, and communities at the National Economic Development and Labour Council (NEDLAC) - a child agency of the Department of Employment and Labour, announced that they wanted to add another punishable offence: the sale of tobacco products at discounted prices.

 During consultations relating to the bill, the business community proposed allowing vapes to be used in designated areas (set at a maximum of 25% of the space of a venue).
-However, the proposal failed, with government, labor, and community representatives finding that second-hand vape emissions are harmful, and the bill aims to eliminate all designated smoking areas in business establishments, in order to protect public health.
+However, the proposal failed, with government, labor, and community representatives finding that second-hand vape emissions are harmful, and the bill aims to eliminate all designated smoking areas in business establishments, to protect public health.

 As of September 2025, the Tobacco Products and Electronic Delivery Systems Control Bill was still pending enactment.
 South African tobacco industry stalwarts, such as British American Tobacco South Africa and Philip Morris, lobbied for separate, less stringent legislation for e-cigarettes (vapes).
-However, the bill has remained in its original form, and will close gaps in health regulations that exist between cigarettes and vapes.
+However, the bill has remained in its original form and will close gaps in health regulations between cigarettes and vapes.

 Health warnings

-South African cigarette manufacturers are mandated to feature prominent health warnings on their products' packaging, attempting to dissuade smokers from using the products.
+South African cigarette manufacturers are mandated to display prominent health warnings on the packaging of their products, with the aim of dissuading smokers from using them.
 The country also has legislation preventing tobacco companies from using deceptive terms to market their products.

 80% of South African adults, as of 2021, had noticed tobacco health warnings on cigarette packaging.

 Other measures

 As part of its effort to reduce tobacco use, the Government of South Africa established a national agency for tobacco control.
-The government also launched a free line (011 720 3145) for people to call for assistance with quitting smoking.
+The government also launched a free helpline (011 720 3145) for individuals seeking assistance with quitting smoking.

 Public health recommendations

-Considerable effort has already been undertaken by the South African government, including via public health campaigns, to attempt to reduce the use of tobacco by the general public.
-And, great progress has been made in this regard since the 1990s.
+Considerable effort has already been undertaken by the South African government, including through public health campaigns, to reduce tobacco use among the general public.
+And, significant progress has been made in this regard since the 1990s.

 The 2021 Global Adult Tobacco Survey's South Africa Report, released by the country's Department of Health, recommended numerous measures for reducing tobacco use in South Africa.